Alan Kulwicki: Legacy

 Milwaukee County honored Kulwicki in 1996 by creating Alan Kulwicki Memorial Park, located near the corner of Highway 100 and Cold Spring Road in Greenfield (Area Map).
 Hooters chairman Robert Brooks donated $250,000 to build the 28 acre park, which features a Kulwicki museum inside the Brooks Pavilion.

+Kulwicki appeared as an unlockable legend in the videogames NASCAR '99, NASCAR 2000, NASCAR Rumble, NASCAR Thunder 2003, and NASCAR Thunder 2004.

 Since 1994, the University of North Carolina at Charlotte has awarded the Alan Kulwicki Memorial Scholarship to one incoming student each year.
 Scholarship winners are outstanding high school seniors who plan to major in mechanical engineering.
 By 1998, UNC Charlotte created an automotive and motorsports engineering program.

 In October 2009, the Kulwicki family donated nearly $1.9 million to benefit motorsports engineering education at UNC Charlotte.
 In honor of the gift, the university's board of trustees renamed the existing motorsports research facility the Alan D. Kulwicki Motorsports Laboratory.
 The donation funded the construction of a second motorsports engineering building, which opened in January 2012.